This tasty and simple cake is based on a recipe by husband’s late aunt. It is an excellent use of that Cream of Wheat sitting in the pantry.

 In food processor, process cherries and dates until crushed.
 Combine sugar and cornstarch in small saucepan.
 Whisk in cherries and lemon juice.
 Cook over medium heat until thickened.
 Add almond extract and set aside to cool.
 This can be done ahead of time and refrigerated.

 Combine flour and sugar.
 Cut in butter in and work until it’s the size of peas, or a bit smaller (by hand or food processor).
-Stir in milk until combined and dough holds together.
+Stir in milk until combined and knead until the dough holds and is uniform.
 Divide the dough in half.
-Roll out each half between long sheets of wax paper until very thin – 1/8″ or so and the shape of a long rectangle.
+Roll out each half between long sheets of wax paper until very thin – (as thin as possible – 1/16″ maybe) and in the shape of a long rectangle.
 Dust with flour as needed to keep from sticking.
 Using a ruler or straight edge, trim the edges of the dough.
 Cut the dough in half, the long way, then cut every 3″ or so to make 3″x5″ rectangles.
-You should get 16 total from all the dough.
+You should get 16 rectangles total from all the dough.
 Spread about 2 TBSP filling in half the rectangles, but leave about 1/2″ from the sides free of filling.
 You will have extra filling, which you can freeze for another poptarting.
 Brush the edges with egg wash.
 Poke the other dough rectangles with a fork 3 or 4 times, then sandwich the pop tarts.
 Place on a parchment lined baking sheet and freeze for 20 minutes.

 Preheat oven to 375 degrees.